jphhoeks/jboss-seam/README.md

 ### Advanced

-To build from github with custom  richfaces and jboss-el (from https://github.com/albfernandez) You first must download and install richfaces and jboss-el
+To build from github with custom richfaces
+You first must download and install richfaces

 ```bash